judka-uriel/uriel-book/uriel_en.md

 who is not of your seed.
 But the Orthodoxes violate this commandment when they refuse to circumcise zera Yisrael.

-The Shulchan Aruch in Yoreh De'ah [266:13](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.266.13) states that a child born to a Jewish father and a non-Jewish mother is not circumcised on the Sabbath.
+The Shulchan Arukh in Yoreh De'ah [266:13](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.266.13) states that a child born to a Jewish father and a non-Jewish mother is not circumcised on the Sabbath.
 This means that on other days one must circumcise him as a Jew.